Baraka (Mortal Kombat)

 Baraka (/bəˈrɑːkə/ bə-RAH-kə) is a character from the Mortal Kombat franchise, co-created by Ed Boon and John Tobias.
-Introduced in Mortal Kombat II (1993) as a nomadic mutant belonging to the Tarkatan species, which are distinguished by their ferocity and unusual facial features.
-In earlier entries, the Tarkatans remained a unique species; however, the series' second reboot, Mortal Kombat 1 (2023), alters their origin with the introduction of Tarkat, a permanent disease that transforms individuals into Tarkatans.
+He was introduced in Mortal Kombat II (1993) as a nomadic mutant belonging to the Tarkatan species, which are distinguished by their ferocity and unusual facial features.
 Baraka, like others of his kind, possesses sharp, spiked teeth and retractable arm blades, which he primarily uses in combat.
 He originates from Outworld, one of Mortal Kombats crucial realms.

-Baraka has received a generally mixed to positive reception with his early appearances receiving praise for his unique monstrous design and criticism directed at the lack of character complexity and development he received as the series continued.
+Baraka has received a generally mixed to positive reception.
+His early appearances received praise for his unique monstrous design and criticism directed at the lack of character complexity and development he received as the series continued.
 Critics praised his role in Mortal Kombat 1 for his importance to the plot and added depth.

 Character overview

 The designers of Mortal Kombat II (1993) created Baraka's look using an improvised Nosferatu-style mask, attaching artificial nails to form the teeth, and using shiny cardboard for his arm blades.
 Unused concepts for Baraka included one with hair and a red dot on his forehead and another as a bald, masked ninja wielding hook swords.
 Baraka also helped shape the series' "Friendship" concept, stemming from co-creator John Tobias's idea of showing his violent nature with an unexpectedly amusing action.

 His early backstory portrays him leading Outworld's Tarkatan army, a fierce hybrid of humans and demons that occasionally served as soldiers under villainous Shao Kahn.
 Baraka was opportunistic, often allying with antagonists and betraying them.
 The series' second reboot, Mortal Kombat 1 (2023), reshaped Baraka's backstory: he was once a reputable merchant before being infected with the incurable Tarkat disease and sent to a colony of Tarkatans affected by it.
 Their suffering motivated him to help them in any way.